Curtis Mauricio, Principal

 Mr. Joshua Zamora, Assistant Principal

-For the past four years, Mr. Zamora has been a teacher leader at Lady Bird Johnson Middle School.
+Mr. Zamora is beginning his third year as an Austin Bronco administrator.
+Previously, Mr. Zamora served as a teacher leader at Lady Bird Johnson Middle School.
 He was a coach, taught 6/7 History, 6/7 Math, 8th History, and served as Social Studies Department Chair.
 Going into his 4th year at Lady Bird, he implemented a plan to increase 8th-grade History scores.
 By creating a safe environment for sharing/expressing ideas in PLC, modeling exemplary lessons, and putting students first, he helped his team succeed.
-He is excited for his new adventure at Austin Middle School and is determined to do whatever it takes to help Austin grow.
+He is excited to continue serving Austin Middle School and is determined to do whatever it takes to help Austin grow.

 Candace Beasley, Administrative Liasion

-Ms. Beasley is joining the administrative team at Austin Middle School, serving as Administrative Liaison for the 2020-2021 school year.
+Ms. Beasley is continuing to serve administrative team at Austin Middle School, serving as Administrative Liaison for the 2022-2023 school year.

 After graduating high school, she attended Southern Arkansas University in Magnolia, Arkansas, where she received a bachelor's degree in English.
 She later received her M.Ed in educational leadership at Texas A&M University.